-This hearty Italian soup is a great way to use up all your leftover vegetables.
+Let’s begin with Italian ideas for a hearty soup.
+Minestrone soup is a great way to use up all your leftover vegetables.
 Common ingredients are tomatoes, beans, carrots, celery, and pasta or rice, but you can choose anything that’s available in your pantry.

 Being packed with various vegetables makes this soup incredibly flavorful and chunky.
 Meat is an excellent addition if you want a more savory taste.
 Load it up with your favorite pasta, and there’s your main course for the night.

 Ratatouille is a French vegetable stew made mainly from tomatoes, bell peppers, zucchini, eggplants, and various herbs.
 The veggies are placed neatly on a large pan and left to simmer in the oven for about an hour.

 In the meantime, you can prepare other foods to pair with ratatouille.
 Bread, soup, pasta, etc., anything savory dish you like.
 All of them will add more flavors and nutrients to your ratatouille meal.

 Even though this dish looks pretty spectacular and takes a while to put together, the end result is totally worth it.
 The ingredients are given time to blend together fully and tenderize.
 Have some patience, and you will have the most vibrant dish to eat for days.